 Cost-Effective and Quick: DCH in pediatrics fees in private colleges are generally lower, and the course duration is shorter compared to MD.

-Good Salary Potential: While starting salaries for DCH in pediatrics graduates may be lower than those for MD holders, experience and specialisation can significantly increase earnings.
+Good Salary Potential: While starting salaries for DCH in pediatrics graduates may be lower than those for MD holders, experience and specialisation can significantly increase earnings (indicative; subject to change).

 Career Flexibility: Offers diverse career paths, including clinical practice, teaching, and specialisation in areas like neonatology and paediatric surgery.